 Why Shadow IT happens

 Shadow IT happens because IT departments often don’t move fast enough for the business they support, and sometimes refuse to do the work the business needs entirely.
 At one of my former employers, Blackberry devices led to so much shadow IT that eventually the official IT department got overthrown.
 But shadow IT also happens because American society encourages it.
 People admire others who cut through what they see as bureaucratic nonsense and get things done quickly and cheaply.

 Here’s an example from my own career.
 Almost 20 years ago, I was helping an underfunded department migrate from some really old, underpowered Macintoshes to then-new, business-grade Micron PCs running Windows NT.
 The problem was moving the data from their old computers to their new ones.
 Today there are lots of ways to do it, but in the days before USB, when the machines used completely different disk and network formats and even used different standards for plugging in hard drives, there weren’t a lot of options.
 I really needed a Windows NT server with Services for Macintosh running on it.
 Even that option had problems, but I knew how to hold it together long enough to get the data over.
 Services for Macintosh failed a lot, but it failed fairly predictably.

 The Windows team refused.

-So I stood up my own server running Services for Macintosh, and named it Barfy.
+So I stood up my own temporary server running Services for Macintosh, and named it Barfy.
+My boss helped.
 And my boss and I got in a lot of trouble when we got caught.
+You weren’t allowed to build servers unless you’d passed the Wolfe Aptitude Assessment Battery Programming test from 1968.
+We’d only passed the Wolfe Computer Operator Aptitude Test from 1968.
+This was 1999 and I wish I was joking about the tests.

 And when I tell that story, there’s about a 50 percent chance you think Young Dave was a loose cannon, and about a 50 percent chance you admire Young Dave’s willingness to cut through a lot of bullcrap.